 Contact a New Jersey Slip and Fall Attorney to Learn More

 Getting hurt in a traumatic fall can have repercussions that last for months, years, or permanently.
 You can potentially hold the property owner or manager accountable for all the harm you suffered.
-Call Ostroff Injury Law today for a confidential meeting with a New Jersey slip and fall lawyer.
+Call Ostroff Godshall Injury and Accident Lawyers today for a confidential meeting with a New Jersey slip and fall lawyer.